davejefferies/pegasus-voip-prototype/README.md

 contrib/scripts/get_mp3_source.sh<br/>

-After Asterisk install G729 codec
+After Asterisk install G729 codec for asterisk to translate the streams from RTPEngine as they utilise G729 codec.
+Also install the opus codec.